-Adult Education classes are intended for persons 16 years of age or older, withdrawn from high school and who wish to improve their basic academic skills for entry into one (1) of the following: A career or technical program, a GED preparation class, or an Adult High School Completion Program.
-Adult Education offers open-entry/open-exit enrollment, self-paced instruction and flexible scheduling.
+Adult Education classes are designed for persons 16 years of age or older, withdrawn from high school and who wish to improve their basic academic skills for entry into one (1) of the following: A career or technical program, a GED preparation class, or an Adult High School Completion Program.
+Adult Education offers openentry/open-exit enrollment, self-paced instruction, and flexible scheduling.
 Multiple levels of instruction is provided in mathematics, reading and language.
-It is understood that each student learns at their own pace and there will be students that successfully complete the class in fewer or more hours than what is recommended.
-Placement in a math, reading, or language course is based on results of the Tests of Adult Basic Education (TABE) assessment or CASAS which must be completed prior to enrolling in an Adult Education class.
+It is understood that each student learns at their own pace with some that successfully complete the class in less or more hours than what is recommended.
+Placement in a math, reading, or language course is based on results of the CASAS which must be completed prior to enrolling in an Adult Education class.